2009 Tennessee Volunteers football team: Memphis

-Mississippi
+At Ole Miss

 Dexter McCluster says being 5-foot-9 and 170 pounds has its advantages on the football field.
 No Tennessee defender could argue with the Mississippi standout Saturday.
 McCluster rushed for 282 yards and finished with 324 all-purpose yards, setting two Mississippi records, and the Rebels ran over the Volunteers 42–17.
 He broke the Rebels' single-game rushing record of 242 by Dou Innocent in 1995.
 He eclipsed the all-purpose mark of 317 yards by Deuce McAllister in 1999.
 "My size works to my advantage," McCluster said.
 "When they see me, it's too late."
 McCluster scored on runs of 15, 23, 32 and 71 yards in Ole Miss' first win against the Volunteers since 1983.
 "For 170 pounds he is special," said Ole Miss coach Houston Nutt.
 "He can make the first one miss.
 He has game breaking speed.
 Hs you can see, he won't just run out of bounds on a long run.
 He'll cut back against the grain and separate to get into the end zone."
 It's the most rushing yards given up by the Volunteers.
 Tennessee had yielded 217 yards to Colorado's Mike Pritchard in 1990 and Alabama's Bobby Humphrey in 1986.
 "We didn't have a way to tackle him," Tennessee coach Lane Kiffin said.
 "He set a school record for rushing yards, and we probably set a record for missed tackles."